Trey Wingo: Pro Football Network (2021)

-Wingo hosts a podcast with PFN called More than Football: A Trey Wingo Podcast, which can be found on Apple and Spotify.
-Additionally, he also creates and contributes to content around the year at major events, including Hall of Fame Enshrinement Week, Super Bowl, NFL Combine, NFL Draft, and more.
+Wingo hosts a podcast with PFN called More than Football: A Trey Wingo Podcast.

 Personal life

-Wingo is married to Janice Parmelee with whom he has 5 kids.
+Wingo is married to Janice Parmelee with whom he has two kids.
 He became an official supporter of Ronald McDonald House Charities in 2007 and is a member of their celebrity board, called the Friends of RMHC.
 He works closely with the Prostate Cancer Foundation, the V Foundation for Cancer Research, the Special Olympics, and the Children's Hospital of Chicago.